 By understanding how to describe vocal roles, styles, and accents, you’ll be well-equipped to incorporate a great description of the voice you’re looking for into your job posting’s artistic direction.

-Providing artistic direction is an essential component of the voice actor hiring processes.
+Providing artistic direction is an essential component of the voice actor hiring process.
 Artistic direction should appear in the Job Description field of your job posting, as well as be sprinkled throughout the body of your script.

 The ability to give strong and clear vocal direction can make or break a script and its ensuing vocal performance.
 Don’t forget to place cues in the description.
 Add emphasis where the voice over is supposed to land on a certain word or phrase.
 Describe cadence of delivery, the emotions and mood that you’re striving to produce, etc.